 Vicky Kaushal’s Casting In Masaan Was Last Minute Reveals Richa Chadda; Four Years Of Masaan!

-Four years ago, the beautiful small budget drama film, Masaan, launched Vicky Kaushal as an actor on to the main screen.
+Four years ago, the beautiful small budget drama, Masaan, launched Vicky Kaushal as an actor on to the main screen.
 From then till now, Vicky has steadily climbed the film industry's ladder with his sheer talent and has acted in critically acclaimed films such as Raazi, Sanju, and most recently, Uri: The Surgical Strike.
-But incidently, Vicky's casting as Deepak Kumar in Masaan was completely last minute, revealed his co-star Richa Chadda.
+But incidently, Vicky's casting as Deepak Kumar in Masaan was completely last minute, reveals his co-star Richa Chadda.
 Well, aren't we an an audience lucky that Vicky was casted in Masaan?
 Read further to find out what Richa said.

 In an interview with Bollywood Life, Richa Chadda, who plays Devi Pathak in Masaan, revealed that Vicky Kaushal was cast in the last minute.
 "He was a last-minute casting.
 We knew of his talent from the time of Gangs Of Wasseypur where he was an AD (assistant director).
 I am really happy to see his success in recent years.
 Now, the world is seeing how incredible he is," she said.

 Revealing that her character Devi Pathak from the movie is her most favourite character, Richa further revealed, "Devi was complicated, had a rebellious spirit but could not fight her context.
-I feel blessed to play her,"
+I feel blessed to play her."

 Vicky Kaushal took to Instagram and made a post indulging in nostalgia, and celebrating four years of Masaan.
 He posted a picture of a ghat in Varanasi and wrote, "For days before we started filming Masaan, I'd sit here for hours at a stretch, quietly watching bodies getting burnt one after the other... dark, fair, beautiful, ugly, rich, poor, fat, thin...
 All of them turning into the same colour of ash.
 Leaving behind, just their deeds, teaching me the most important lesson of my life.
 My job was to put life into Deepak, what eventually happened was the other way around.